dylanncairns/paper-trader/README.md

 # Paper Trader

-A paper trading web application that allows users to simulate stock trades and track portfolio performance
+*A web application that allows users to simulate stock trades and track portfolio performance*

 ## Tech Stack
 - Python backend